Last Updated: 21 February 2024

 Specific information will be required for new (non-domestic) chimney stacks.
 You should apply to us for chimney height approval, a full D1 chimney height calculation may be required.

 We keep a register of biomass plants depending on their size and location.
-At the planning stage we will need a biomass information form (PDF/205KB/7 pages)
+At the planning stage we will need a biomass boiler information request form (PDF 200KB / 7 pages).

-To control emissions, you may also require an Environmental Permit.
+To control emissions, you may also need an Environmental Permit.

 We strongly recommend you contact us to discuss these matters early in the planning process.
 This will ensure that you send us the right information and avoid delays.